 We built a massive "states chart" to map out of all the various actions that a player takes over the course of an episode of Jeopardy.
-The chart used color, speed, and shape to convey ideas of data, intelligence, and even emotion.
+The charted used color, speed, and shape to convey ideas of data, intelligence, and even emotion.

 art meets code

-We brought on pioneering generative artist Joshua Davis to breath life into code.
+We brought on pioneering generative artist Joshua Davis to bring the breath life into code.
 I collaborated with him to apply the colors and motion devised in the states chart to a live XML feed that ran from the Watson servers to our installation on stage.
 The code interpreted game states, confidence levels, and answers as colors, shapes, and speed.

 On Stage with the Best

 Connected to a live feed from the actual Watson computers, the Watson Avatar stood behind the podium between the two best Jeopardy players in the world: Ken Jennings and Brad Rutter.

 In addition to designing the Avatar, we created a multi-part documentary series called 'What is Watson?' that educated people about the science and the people behind Watson.
 The videos lived online and also ran during the Jeopardy broadcast.

 The Science Behind an Answer got into the nuts and bolts of how Watson works and how complex human language can be.

 The Face of Watson covered the complexities of designing an avatar for a room full of servers.